-In this episode of Flavors From Home, we meet Diana and Edgar Molinares.
+In this episode of Flavors From Home, we meet Diana Molinares and Edgar Pachon.
 They serve up Carne Guisada, Arroz de Fideos, and Tajadas.
 Together, this husband and wife team run the only Colombian restaurant in Buffalo, and love sharing their traditional cuisine with all of Western New York.

 “I didn't want to do it," Diana recalls.
 "All my friends were there.
 My life was there.
 I was going out to party and have fun and coming here was like, I have nothing to do.
 It was really different.
 The culture is different.”

 Diana’s husband Edgar has a different experience entirely.
 While he was also born in Colombia, Edgar spent many of his formative years in Venezuela.
 He was a successful entrepreneur there, owning a wide range of businesses including a restaurant and a childcare facility.
 Edgar was also an activist who happened to oppose the dictatorial Venezuelan government.
 Food and electricity, among other necessities, were scarce for the Venezuelan people.
 Because of his opposition, Edgar was kidnapped twice.
 He fled Venezuela and sought asylum in America.
 That’s where he met Diana while she was spending some time in Florida.
 They started dating and Edgar ended up moving to Buffalo.
 Eventually, they were married and began building a new life together.